You are here

 - Communicate the plan clearly both upwards and with your team

-The chances are the employee has weighed up the pros and cons of staying/leaving already, but in the little time you’ve been working with them, you may have learned enough to know that they are worth fighting to keep.
-Don’t get sucked into giving away a salary increase though if the person isn’t really worth it or it will disrupt harmony within the wider team.
+The chances are the employee has weighed up the pros and cons of staying/leaving already, but in the little time you’ve been working with them, you will likely have learned enough to know whether they are worth fighting to keep.

 Use the remaining time with them effectively